Day 1. Sunday, December 12, 2021.

 Our vacation activities came to a screeching halt today.
 Linda and I used the same BinaxNOW Antigen Self-Test for Covid that we used a few days ago, and we both came back positive.
 The game plan, for now, is to stay in our room at the Inn and not meet with any family.
 I suspect that since we are not feeling sick, we will need to make plans to get food until we fly out on January 5th.
 Robyn’s in-laws cut their trip short and will fly back to Minnesota tomorrow, and Keri, Darin’s sister, back to Los Angeles.

 I read today that the US will enter a forced self-lockdown phase.
 More so because many people will require to be self-isolated.
-Added to the comment that to avoid Covid was to avoid church, airplanes, hotels, restaurants, and stores.
+Added to the comment that to avoid Covid was to avoid churches, airplanes, hotels, restaurants, and stores.
 We visited several of these places, all essential while on vacation.

 What is the lesson from today’s experience?
 The fact that we have been vaccinated three times, is no guarantee that you cannot get a breakthrough infection.
 I do not believe that I was running a fever so thinking about doctor visits where they check your temperature before gaining entry to the facility may not truly help in protecting the medical doctors and staff.